vseryakov/backendjs/README.md

 * Run new application now:

         rc.backend run-app

 * Go to http://localhost:8000/api.html and issue /test/add?id=1&name=1 and then /test/1 commands in the console to see it in action
+* In development mode it is very helpful to specify -watch parameter which will make the server restart automatically if any of the source files are changed

+        rc.backend run-app -watch

 # API endpoints provided by the backend

 ## Security
 All requests to the API server must be signed with account email/secret pair.

 - The algorithm how to sign HTTP requests (Version 1, 2):
     * Split url to path and query parameters with "?"